WHERE WILL YOU WANDER TODAY?

 Save 8% on all posted E-bay pricing by purchasing "direct" through this website!

 Simply use the form below to contact us for your purchase.
-Include the Inuit Art Tag Number or Ebay Listing Number in the "Message" field below, and we will send a discounted invoice your way via PayPal!
+Include the Inuit Art Tag Number or Ebay Listing Number in the "Message" field below, and I will send a discounted invoice your way via PayPal!